7swiss/groupoffice-client/docs/1-create-a-module.md

 1. Create folder "app/modules/helloworld"
 2. Create folder "app/modules/helloworld/js" for the script files.
 3. Create folder "app/modules/helloworld/partials" for the HTML views.
+4. Create folder and file "app/modules/hellowordl/scss/_helloworld.scss for the SASS styles.
+This must manually be included in scss/app.scss.

 ### Create module.js
 Create "app/modules/helloworld/module.js" that will initialize the module.

 In this file we'll add the states of the module and we can configure it before the application is running.

+When you are looking for a particular part of the code always start in this file.
+Because you can see which URL belongs to what controller and view in this file.

 Example: